 - Computer Information Systems (Computer Basics, Database Management, Mobile Programming, Networking, Programming, Computer & Network Security, and Web Development)

 Humanities and Social Sciences

 Dr. Jeanne Marie Velickovic, Associate Dean

 The Humanities and Social Sciences Division provides students with a broad selection of general education courses in language arts, humanities, and social sciences.
 It offers 2 Associate in Science degrees, 5 Associate in Arts degrees, 10 Associate in Arts for Transfer degrees and one Certificate of Achievement.
-The Division publishes the student newspaper and magazine and houses the Honors program, the Pride Center, Teacher Preparation Institute, Writing Center, and Speech & Sign Success Center.
+The Division publishes the student newspaper and magazine and houses the Honors program, the Pride Center, Study Abroad, Teacher Preparation Institute, Writing Center, and Speech & Sign Success Center.

 The Humanities and Social Sciences Division’s educational departments and their program areas include: